Disclosure for Speeding Tickets

-The disclosure is the police officer’s notes about how they caught the driver speeding.
-The officers notes provide the evidence the officer will be entering at court.
+Disclosure is the police officer’s notes about how they caught the driver speeding detailing the evidence that will be presented to the court.

 The prosecution is required to “reasonably provide full and complete disclosure” to a defendant prior to the trial.

 Also, the defendant is required to make a “reasonable request prior to the trial date” for the disclosure.

 The defendant cannot come to court on the trial date stating that they have not received the disclosure, and expect the Justice to dismiss the charge because the prosecution has not provided the information.

 It is the defendant’s responsibility to make a complete and timely request for disclosure to the court.

 When applying for the police disclosure the defendant should request;

 - A full and legible copy of the officers notes.